 VISAS FOR INDIA AND HOW DO I OBTAIN ONE?

-All US citizens need a Visa for entry into India.
-You will apply for a tourist Visa.
-You fill out a form online and get your actual visa in Delhi airport upon arrival.
-Your passport must be valid for 6 months after our return date.
-If your passport expires within 6 months after we return to the US, you will need to renew your passport.
-You will need the contact information of the Jiva Institute to complete your application. https://travel.state.gov/content/passports/en/country/india.html
+All US/EU citizens need a Visa for entry into India.
+You can apply for a tourist Visa.
+You fill out a form online and get your actual visa in the New Delhi airport upon arrival.
+Your passport must be valid for 6 months after your return date.
+If your passport expires within 6 months after you return to the US/EU, you will need to renew your passport before applying for your visa.
+You will need the contact information of the hotel to complete your application. https://travel.state.gov/content/passports/en/country/india.html

 DO I NEED VACCINATIONS TO TRAVEL TO INDIA?

 While no specific immunizations are required for entrance into India, we recommend you follow the advice of medical professionals.
 We highly encourage you to make an appointment with your physician or a travel doctor to make sure your immunizations are current.
-The US State Department issues the following statement to travelers of India, “Some vaccines such as Typhoid, Influenza, and Hepatitis A are recommended for all travelers and other vaccines such as Hepatitis B, Japanese Encephalitis, and Rabies are recommended for high-risk travelers.”
+The US/EU issue the following statements to travelers of India, “Some vaccines such as Typhoid, Influenza, and Hepatitis A are recommended for all travelers and other vaccines such as Hepatitis B, Japanese Encephalitis, and Rabies are recommended for high-risk travelers.”
 Feel free to contact the International Society of Travel Medicine, World Health Organization, or State Department for additional information.
 Seeing a doctor before the trip is very important for your health and safety.

-For additional information, please read the following links from US State Department and World Health Organization.
+For additional information, please read the following links from US/EU State Department and World Health Organization.

 WHAT KIND OF CLOTHES DO I NEED?

-Be aware that while on retreat, the way you carry yourself is a reflection of you – no matter what new place or country you are visiting – dressing respectfully goes a long way in this sacred town.
+Be aware that while on retreat, the way you carry yourself is a reflection of you – no matter what new place or country you are visiting – dressing respectfully goes a long way in these sacred towns.

 WHAT DO I BRING WITH ME?